-If you’re looking to see more of the incredible countryside without venturing outside of the Western Cape then this experience is tailor-made for you.
-The Garden Route offers travelers contrasting landscapes from mountain passes and untouched beaches to paragliding over lagoons and jumping the world's highest bungee natural jump, this is one trip you need to be on to complete your visit to SA.
-The 2nd half of the tour ventures into the gems of the Klein Karoo.
-Africa’s largest cave system, family owned wineries, craft breweries and tasty culinary experiences are rife in this region of scenic semi-desert.
+If you’re looking to see more of the incredible countryside without venturing outside of the Western Cape then this experience is the one.
+The Garden Route and Klein Karoo along SA's south western coastline offers travelers contrasting landscapes from mountain passes and untouched beaches to paragliding over lagoons and jumping the world's highest bungee natural jump.
+The 2nd half of the tour ventures into the gems of our unique inland semi-desert region.
+Africa’s largest cave system, family owned wineries, craft breweries and tasty culinary experiences are rife in this area.
 4 Days.
 4 Regions, over 1200 kilometers of pure road trip joy!
 For the traveler looking to experience a little bit of everything that the Western Cape has to offer.
-Good times await!

 We head east after departing Cape Town and our first stop is SA’s most loved farmstall for a quick breakfast stop (locals love a good farm stall).
 Established in the sixties, Peregrine has been serving generations of travelers seeking honest homemade fare and warm country hospitality.
 Situated in the beautiful and fertile Elgin Valley, Peregrine offers an abundance of locally sourced artisanal goods and wholesome, responsibly farmed, fresh produce.